INVITE CHANGE INTO YOUR LIFE: MY TOP 5 RITUALS

 Now that the canvas is clean and refreshed…

-The point is, change, opportunity, and energetic shifts aren’t going to come knocking if you have a lot of crap lying around.
-It’s gonna skip right over you, because you’re sending off the vibe that you’re not ready.
+The point is, change, opportunity, and energetic shifts aren’t going to come knocking if you have a lot of garbage lying around, actual and energetic.
+It’s going to skip right over you, because you’re sending off the vibe that you’re just not ready.

 My favorite thing about the cycle of clearing, cleaning, and creating space is that after awhile, it acts as a powerful alert system.
 I notice on days where I start cleaning out something unprompted for no reason, I’m subconsciously creating space for whatever’s coming, and I don’t even know it yet—whether it’s a physical object coming into the house, or a change in my life.
 I’ve tried to notice these moments more often, and then I pay attention to see what happens over the next couple days.
 Planning a full-scale renovation project?
 Hold on to your butt.
 The change in your life, not just your house, is going to be momentous.

-What are your go-to strategies for clearing out and creating space at the turn of the New Year, or anytime when you feel like things have gotten stale, whether in your home, your work, or in your relationships?
+What are your go-to strategies for clearing out and creating space at the turn of the New Year, the new moon, the equinox, or anytime when you feel like things have gotten stale, whether in your home, your work, or in your relationships?
 Please share our collective wisdom in the comments.
-Happy New Year!